 In Fremantle's case, the majority of their network is powered by Rajant's KM3 BreadCrumbs®, which have dual radios for frequency redundancy.
 Key network locations were powered by LX5 BreadCrumbs with four radios, providing both frequency and channel redundancy as well as bolstering important wireless links in the network.
 A SlipStream unit was included in the design to handle the data's encapsulation between the wired and wireless networks providing plenty of bandwidth headroom for future expansion.
-Network traffic is split across multiple VLANs, which can be prioritized based on user requirements and the importance of the transmitted data.
+Network traffic is split across multiple VLANs,

-It's been an exciting achievement from all at TASC to be able to deliver a project for one of Australia's major Ports, utilizing the advanced features and functions in the wireless space that Rajant provides. - Luke Porcaro
+It's been an exciting achievement from all at TASC to be able to deliver a project for one of Australia's major Ports, utilizing the advanced features and functions in the wireless space that Rajant provides.

+- Luke Porcaro